 4. Follow up.

 Remember to send a personalized e-mail to everyone you met right after the event.
 Thank them for their time and good conversation.
-Then you can ask if it will be okay to them if you add them on social media sites like LinkedIn.
+Then you can ask if it will be okay to them if you add them on social media sites such as LinkedIn.
 Miracles don’t happen right after the event.
-It happens as you build genuine connections to the people you have met along the way.
+It happens as you build genuine connections with the people you have met along the way.
 Don’t communicate only when you need them, or it will be a red flag in your business.
 Best10ResumeWriters recommends you to establish a non-scripted rapport with people.
 At the bottom of it all, the business of networking is not all about sales, it’s more about people and friendships.

 Photo by Julian V fromPexels